Tuart Place is governed by the Board of Forgotten Australians Coming Together (FACT) Inc.

-The 12-member FACT Board is comprised of Australian-born care leavers and former child migrants, (Chair, Vice-Chair and four Ordinary Members), plus six professional members elected for their expertise and qualifications in areas such as law, accounting, service management and governance.
+The FACT Board is comprised of Australian-born care leavers and former child migrants, (including the Chair, Vice-Chair), plus professional members elected for their expertise and qualifications in areas such as law, accounting, service management and governance.

 Tuart Place is a leader in co-production of support services for Australian care leavers, with half its Board of Governance comprised of care leavers, and with peer leadership playing a pivotal role in service design.